washingtonyachtclub/documents/WYC_Policies.md

 The above parts of Article II do not apply to the use of keelboats.
 The specific regulation concerning the use of these boats and their required equipment are determined by the Executive Council except where covered by other sections of the By-Laws.

 ### Sailboard Clothing
-Sailors using the Sailboards are required to wear wetsuits from Sept.
+Sailors using sailboards are required to wear wetsuits from Sept.
 15 through June 15.

 ## Use of Facilities

 ### Members and Guests

 1. All sailors must be Members or Guests of Members, or University students enrolled in a sailing class approved by the Executive Council and supervised by a Chief, Rating Examiner, or Instructor.
 2. All Guests must sign the Affidavit and Release for Guests on the check-out form before sailing.
 3. All Guests are expected to abide by the Club rules.
 4. Failure to do so may result in the Guest being prohibited from using any and all WYC facilities and equipment.
-5. Any Officer or Chief may issue such a prohibition for any period of time, including indefinite prohibitions.
+5. Any Officer may issue such a prohibition for any period of time, including indefinite prohibitions.
 6. An appeal may be made according to Article III - Section B.6 in the Policies.
 7. Club members must not knowingly allow prohibited guests to violate this policy.